Air Traffic Controller

 Air Traffic Controllers effectively manage the arrival and departure of aircraft.
 They ensure the safe travel of aircraft by directing their movements.
 They coordinate air traffic patterns to assure that aircrafts are safe distances apart.
 An air traffic controller is responsible for controlling all ground traffic at airports.
 This include incoming and outgoing planes, airport workers, maintenance, and baggage vehicles.

 People in this role work on shifts around the clock, and can be required to work on any day of the year.

-Alternatively, you can complete your training with the Royal Australian Air Force (RAAF), which will require you to have completed year 12 or enrolment as an existing Officer.
+Alternatively, you can complete your training with the Royal Australian Air Force (RAAF).

 - Team Player